graknol/k8s-bootstrap-production/README.md

 # Enable the community add-on repository
 microk8s enable community

+# Install MetalLB
+# What this service does, is it assigns external IP addresses
+# to each LoadBalancer service in the cluster.
+# So, MetalLB keeps track of IP addresses and assigns them to the LoadBalancer services.
+# The ingress controllers in turn route the requests to the
+# correct pod...
+# 10.0.0.23/32 will give me a single address (remember to exclude this from DHCP!).
+#
+# Don't forget to port-forward 80,443 to the IP address of the kourier LoadBalancer.
+microk8s enable metallb:10.0.0.23/32

 # Install knative on the cluster
 echo 'N;' | microk8s.enable knative